textnet/TN2/README.md

 - autoscale for equipped items
     - in hands
     - in slots
-- use sprite box in inventory calculations
+- use sprite box in inventory calculations (if there is a special sprite for it)
+- BUG: transfer up -- too many times -- exception
+- BUG: transfer/loadPlane: equipped items are not visible